Make a referral about a nurse, midwife or nursing associate using our forms

 If you wish to remain anonymous you can still make a referral, however please be advised that you will not receive any updates on the progress of the investigation.

-Although the nurse or midwife needs to be aware of the identity of a complainant, we respect patient confidentiality.
+Although the nurse, midwife or nursing associate needs to be aware of the identity of a complainant, we respect patient confidentiality.
 At hearings, identities are usually kept anonymous.
-In cases where a complaint of a sensitive nature is made against a nurse or midwife (for example, sexual impropriety) and the patient is the sole witness, we try to make the hearing as easy as possible.
+In cases where a complaint of a sensitive nature is made against a nurse, midwife or nursing associate (for example, sexual impropriety) and the patient is the sole witness, we try to make the hearing as easy as possible.

 How we'll deal with your information